jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 1. Loading and Instantiation: Servlet container loads the servlets that are registered and instantiates them for use.
-2. Initialization: Servlet initialization occurs calling upon the init() method of the servlet.
+2. Initialization: Servlet initialization occurs calling upon the `init()` method of the servlet.
-3. RequestHandling: Request objects of type ServletRequest are handled, and then ServletResponse objects are filled out and passed as parameters to the service() method.
+3. `RequestHandling`: Request objects of type `ServletRequest` are handled, and then `ServletResponse` objects are filled out and passed as parameters to the `service()` method.
 At this stage, single requests or multiple asynchronous requests can be processed, depending upon configuration.
-4. End of Service: Once a container determines that a servlet is no longer needed, the destroy() method of the servlet is called to allow the servlet to release resources, if needed.
+4. End of Service: Once a container determines that a servlet is no longer needed, the `destroy()` method of the servlet is called to allow the servlet to release resources, if needed.

 In some cases, data needs to be passed in from a web form to a servlet for